napari/napari/tutorials/getting_started.md

 ![image](resources/bidirectional_communication.gif)

+Note that we currently don't support launching **napari** from a remote jupyter notebook as `Qt` is unable to create a window in that usage mode.
+We are interested in adding support for accessing remote data / compute with **napari** in the future.

 ## next steps

-To learn more about how to use the **napari** viewer and the different types of **napari** layers checkout more of our tutorials listed below.
+To learn more about how to use the **napari** viewer and the different types of **napari** layers checkout the [napari viewer tutorial](viewer.md) and more of our tutorials listed below.

 ## all tutorials